Whimsy Stick

 Impulse Control Transfers

 The wait before each release and the drop-it after each catch are the same skills that make apartment living manageable.
-You’re building door manners, settling with guests, and holding position during every session.
-See Impulse Control Drills for the full progression.
+You are building door manners, settling with guests, and holding position during every session.
+See impulse control commands for the full progression.

 04